jasimrashid/airbnb/README.md

 | Decision Tree   | 134        | 20MB      |
 | Random Forest   | 105        | >20MB      |

-The best model has a low MAE but is also less likely to overfit/underfit outside the training set (mean-variance tradeoff) [1].
+The best model should optimize for MAE but not "overfit" on the training dataset.
+This increases the chance that the model will generalize well on  to not overfit/underfit outside the training set (e.g. in "tomorrow's" test data)(bias-variance tradeoff) [3].
 For the prediction tool, we'll choose a linear model because of its optimal size.

-4. save chosen model as a pickle file
+4. Save chosen model as a pickle file

 ```
 # Save pipeline